Mollert/guitarCords/README.md

-# guitarCords
-A site that shows random guitar cords for practice.
-Also shows
+A site to practice guitar with.
+It shows random guitar cords, metronome, and basic scales.